ElhamAbbasian/GeneTUKit-Pipeline/documentation/ReadMe.rst

      database driver:
      DATABASE_DRIVER_CLASS=com.mysql.jdbc.Driver

 - Install the latest MySQL database client and server version.
 Possibly, the extra download of the jdbc driver JAR package for this database engine is needed.
 In this case, the JAR file needs to be renamed to jdbc-driver.jar and copied into the lib folder of GeneTUKit.

+- Copy the folder downloaded_abstracts with the NXML files generated in the last section into the new GeneTUKit directory.

-- Running GeneTUKit with a single NXML file works as follows:
+- GeneTUKit is using CRF++ for NER (Name Entity Recognition), but the link provided by the just mentioned GeneTUKit page leads to a repository requiring a password.
+It's also possible to use BANNER for this purpose.
+Running GeneTUKit with a single NXML file (with BANNER) works as follows:

-    - java -Djava.library.path=. -jar genetukit.jar -x downloaded_abstracts/23215050.nxml
+    - java -Djava.library.path=. -jar genetukit.jar -x downloaded_abstracts/23215050.nxml -banner

 - If you want to process multiple files at ones, use the batch mode by providing the folder name instead of a file name:

-        - java -Djava.library.path=. -jar genetukit.jar -x downloaded_abstracts
+        - java -Djava.library.path=. -jar genetukit.jar -x downloaded_abstracts -banner

-- GeneTUKit is using CRF++ for NER (Name Entity Recognition), but it's possible to install and use BANNER for this purpose:
+- With ">", the output is piped to the output file gtk_output.csv and the Java library path can probably be omitted:

         - java -jar genetukit.jar -x downloaded_abstracts -banner > gtk_output.csv

-        - With ">", the output is piped to the output file gtk_output.csv.

 - The running time for this step on a test data set of 5000 abstracts was around 5 h with a 2 GHz single core CPU.